Agency Commissions Dashboard

 • Download statement dropdown → PDF (formatted, brand-able) or CSV (raw data)

-• Email icon → re-send the statement to the agent
+• Email icon → re-send the statement to the advisor

 1099 export

 Top-right of the page.
-Pick a tax year + agent (or All) → download a CSV of every commission paid to that agent that year.
+Pick a tax year + advisor (or All) → download a CSV of every commission paid to that advisor that year.
 Use for 1099-NEC filing.
-The IRS threshold is $600 — agents below it are still included so you can decide whether to file.
+The IRS threshold is $600 — advisors below it are still included so you can decide whether to file.

 Suppliers